kubernetes/kubernetes/docs/design/access.md

 - Allow for authentication to be handled by a system external to Kubernetes, to allow integration with existing to enterprise authorization systems.
 The Kubernetes namespace itself should avoid taking contributions of multiple authorization schemes.
-Instead, a trusted proxy in front of the apiserver can be used to authenticate users.
+Instead, a trusted proxy in front of the APIserver can be used to authenticate users.
   - For organizations whose security requirements only allow FIPS compliant implementations (e.g. apache) for authentication.